 What does a Nuclear Medicine Technologist do?

 A Nuclear Medicine Technologist operates high tech medical equipment used in the diagnosis of many diseases and injuries.
 They utilize gamma cameras to attain functional images and process the image data using computers.
 They also prepare and administer radiopharmaceuticals and perform certain non-imaging studies as necessary, occasionally assisting with some radiotherapy procedures.
 In addition to working with complex apparatus, nuclear medicine technologists also spend a substantial amount of time working with people.
-Patients may be under considerable physical and mental stress, but technologists needs to treat each person with professional care.
+Patients may be under considerable physical and mental stress, but technologists need to treat each person with professional care.
 Nuclear medicine technologists must be able to communicate with patients in order to get the right medical information needed for an accurate diagnosis.

 Types of Work Environments